cmmartti/charlesmarttinen.ca/src/content/projects/react-image-scroller.md

     src: /images/shale-beach-sunset.jpg
 ---

-(On this page, on the right or below.)
+_December 2018_

-A scrolling image gallery component for React.
+Used on this page, a scrolling image gallery component for React.
 Unlike every other image gallery, this one is designed to show multiple images at once, without cropping them.
 It is not designed to be a cinematic experience, but an alternative to splashing a bunch of images on screen directly.

-Each sub-component is independently replaceable, and adding custom styles is easy.

 <details><summary>Implementation Details</summary>